ireo00/IREO/README.md

-# IREO My Website
+# IREO My Personal Webpage

-This repository contains code for my website which includes three web maps.
+This repository contains code for my webpage which includes three web maps.
 One map is about Eastern Ontario road trip attractions, the another is showing TTC subway lines & bakeries in Toronto, and the last one is showing attractions I visited in Seattle & 2010 total population by census tracts (categorized using natural breaks).

 My webpage: https://ireo00.github.io/IREO/